ptrpfa/BillionDollarDisasters/README.md

 ![BDD Plot](./poster/images/bb_bdd.png)

-The plot demonstrated the increased frequency of various types of disasters over the years, likely driven by factors such as climate change, along with their escalating financial impact and costs.
+The plot elucidates the increased frequency and asssociated costs of billion dollar disasters over the years, likely driven by factors such as climate change, along with their escalating financial impact and costs, further highlighting the need for enhanced preparedness by the relevant authorities.

 This project is aimed at critiquing and improving the visualisation presented, using a grammar of graphics approach, whilst presenting reasonable justifications.